 This could mean working out or engaging in joyful movement for however long you desire, taking long walks every afternoon, or scheduling weekend dinners with friends.

 Speaking with a mental health professional may help you work through any emotional or mental issues you may be facing because of your loved one’s disorder.
 A therapist can provide professional insight into the illness, give advice, and offer crisis management services.

 You may also want to join in on one of your loved one’s therapy sessions if they feel comfortable.
 You can work together with the therapist on how to learn skills to help themselves cope with the stressors of caring for a loved one.

 Attend family support groups

 Meeting with families who are experiencing the same problems as you can bring a sense of solidarity and calm.
-The Depression and Bipolar Support Alliance has a list of local and online support groups you can reach out to.
+The Depression and Bipolar Support Alliance has lists of local and online support groups you can reach out to.

 Work with your loved one to get help for their symptoms, while still giving yourself enough emotional and mental space for self-care.